apss-lab/security-and-privacy-papers/README.md

-# Security and privacy papers list
+# Must-Read Security and Privacy Papers

+This is a list of important papers in the field of privacy and secuirty, grouped by topic.
+This list was inspired by [100 NLP Papers](https://github.com/mhagiwara/100-nlp-papers) We welcome any feedback.

 ### List of topics:
 - [Smart Homes & IoT](#smart-homes-and-iot)